Utah UCCJEA

 reasonable expenses incurred by or on behalf of the party, including costs,

-communication expenses, attorney's fees, investigative fees, expenses for
+communication expenses, attorney fees, investigative fees, expenses for

 witnesses, travel expenses, and child care during the course of the proceedings,